m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 ### Technique 4: Blocking with Resets

 The GFW employs this technique where it sends a TCP reset (RST) to block individual connections that contain requests with objectionable content.
 We can see this by packet capturing of requests that are normal and requests that contain potentially flaggable keywords.
-Let’s look at one such example of packet capture.
+Let's look at one such example of packet capture.

 **Request 1: Requesting a benign web page**